vstinner/unicode_book/about.rst

 License
 -------

-This book is distributed under the `CC BY-NC-SA 3.0 license`_.
+This book is distributed under the `CC BY-NC-SA 3.0 license <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_.

 Thanks to
 ---------